 - Action.
 The action that occurred, such as whether Internet access was blocked or allowed. - Source IP.
-The IP address of the initiating device for this log entry.

-- Target address.
+The IP address of the initiating device for this log entry. - Target address.
 The name or IP address of the website or news group visited or to which access was attempted. - Date and time.
-The date and time the log entry was recorded. - 5.
-To customize the logs, scroll down and clear or select the check boxes in the Include in Log section. - 6.
+The date and time the log entry was recorded. - To customize the logs, scroll down and clear or select the check boxes in the Include in Log section. - 6.
 To refresh the log screen, click the Refresh button. - 7.
 To clear the log entries, click the Clear Log button. - 8.
-To email the log immediately, click the Send Log button.
+To email the log immediately, click the Send Log button. - Click the Apply button.Your settings are saved.